thebadcc/snap-castles/README.md

 ![image](https://user-images.githubusercontent.com/95499220/183228971-8dce5886-51e4-48f3-9477-6b418a74a3f2.png)

 Step 4.
-Either copy the input and past into enterdream.xyz or select "Enter Dream" to see the output in a random Terraform.
+Either copy the import and past into https://enterdream.xyz or select "Enter Dream" to see the import in a random Terraform.

 ![image](https://user-images.githubusercontent.com/95499220/183229006-6f9e942b-9780-4352-9dde-634a67f09dd3.png)